fulup-bzh/DatePicker/README.md

 DatePicker for Angular & Foundation
 ====================================

 Angular Picker Foundation5 friendly.
-The only real dependency outside of Angular is Font Awesome.
+The only real dependency outside of Angular is Font Awesome and Modernizr.touchevents (included).

 Project :
  - demo: http://breizhme.net/datepicker/demo/